-The purpose of the monitoring was to address requirements of the approved Mannering Colliery Noise Monitoring Program (NMP), prepared to satisfy the requirements of the project approval MP06\0311 (PA) and Environment Protection License (EPL) 191.
+The purpose of the monitoring was to address requirements of the approved Mannering Colliery Noise Management Plan (NMP), prepared to satisfy the requirements of the project approval MP06\0311 (PA) and Environment Protection License (EPL) 191.

-Noise monitoring is required to occur on a quarterly basis.
-This report presents the results and findings of attended noise monitoring conducted during the second quarter of 2019 on 11 June 2019.
+Noise monitoring is required to occur on a monthly basis.
+This report presents the results and findings of attended noise monitoring conducted on 17 December 2019.